Phoenix Wrongful Death Lawyer

 • Medical Professionals – In some cases, a wrongful death may be the result of medical malpractice, leaving the medical staff or facilities liable for the death.

-The process for proving a wrongful death claim follows the same general process that we find in a personal liability claim, such as a car accident.
+The process for proving a wrongful death claim follows the same general process that we find in a personal liability claim, such as car accidents in Phoenix.
 To prove enough for the defendant to be held liable, the plaintiff’s lawyers must be able to demonstrate that the death was a direct result of the defendant’s actions.
 They must prove that if the defendant hadn’t made the choices that they did, then the death would not have occurred.

 What Is a Duty of Care?